 Your Heap account is structured into a series of projects and environments.
 Projects in Heap can be thought of as blank slates and are completely independent of another.
-Environments are subsets of projects that share definitions (defined events, segments, and reports), but do not share any data.
+Environments are subsets of projects that share events, segments, and charts, but don’t share any data.

 Main project with two environments:

 When to Create New Projects and Environments

 In most cases, the single project and two environments that come with Heap by default will be enough for all of your analysis needs.
 Depending on the variety of products or services you offer, and the variety of different users you support, you may be best served by a setup with additional environments and/or projects.

 Single Project & Environment (default)

 To analyze user behavior across multiple installations or products, you’ll want to put everything into a single project and (your Production) environment.
 Use cases for this include:

 - You want to track visitor > customer conversion, so you’ll send in all of your marketing site data and in-app data to the same project and environment.

 - You have multiple products with overlapping user bases, and you’d like to understand the complete journey of a single user across your entire suite of products, so you send in data from multiple products to the same project and environment.
 Note that you’ll need a common identifier for users you want to track cross-domain within the same environment.